PipedreamHQ/pipedream/docs/docs/data-stores/README.md

 * Persisted between workflow runs
 * Shareable between workflows
-* Don't require any setup or external connections
+* Quick to get started, since they don't require any setup or external connections

-You can also use native pre-built actions to store, update, clear data without code.
+You can also use native pre-built actions to store, update, and clear data without code.

 ## Using pre-built Data Store actions